IBM/core-dump-handler/README.md

 ## Component Diagram
 ![Component Diagram](charts/assets/topology.png)

-## Prerequisites

-The [Helm](https://helm.sh/) cli to run the chart

-An [S3](https://en.wikipedia.org/wiki/Amazon_S3) compatible object storage solution such as [IBM Cloud Object Storage](https://cloud.ibm.com/objectstorage/create)

-A [CRIO](https://cri-o.io/) compatible container runtime on the kubernetes hosts.
-If you service provider uses something else we will willingly recieve patches to support them.

 ### Permissions
 To install the Helm chart in your cluster, you must have the **Administrator** platform role.